spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 }
 ```

-If the service account linked to your administrative stack has sufficient privileges on the GCP organization,  you can even programmatically create a dedicated GCP project and set up the integration from the Google side of things:
+If the service account linked to your administrative stack has sufficient privileges on the GCP organization, you can programmatically create a dedicated GCP project and set up the integration from the Google side of things:

 ```terraform
 resource "google_project" "k8s-core" {